-⚠️ These settings for email accounts are only valid for Cloud servers with Linux Debian 10 or higher operating system versions. ⚠️
+⚠️ These settings for mail accounts are only valid for Cloud servers with Linux operating system versions Debian 10 or higher. ⚠️

-The Android operating system, present in the majority of Smartphones today, offers us from the Play Store application a great variety of different email managers, each with a slightly different configuration, however, the parameters of configuration that we will use will always be the same (we will see them later).
+The Android operating system, present in most Smartphones today, offers us from the Play Store application a variety of different mail managers, each with a slightly different configuration, however, the configuration parameters that we will use will always be the same (we will see them later).

-To show a standard mail configuration, with a mail manager present in all our Android phones without having to install anything, we are going to configure our mail account in Gmail for Android.
+To show a standard mail configuration with a mail manager present in all our Android phones without installing anything, we will configure our mail account in Gmail for Android.

-The data that we must take into account for the configuration of the email account are the following:
+The data that we must take into account for the configuration of the mail account are as follows:

-In this case, the first account that is configured in the manager is always that of our android phone, a Gmail account that we will have created or linked to be able to enjoy all the services that the operating system makes available to us.
+In this case, the first account that is configured in the manager is always that of our android phone, a Gmail account that we will have created or linked to enjoy all the services that the operating system makes available to us.

 So, in this case, we are going to configure a second email account in the manager.

 We open the mail application.
-Our usual email account will be opened.
-From this screen, click on the drop-down menu icon:
+Our usual email account will open.
+From this screen, we click on the drop-down menu icon:

 The menu will open.
-We slide to the end of this, until we see the "Settings" icon.
+Scroll to the end of the menu until you see the "Settings" icon.
 Click on it:

 The settings menu will open.
 Click on "Add account":

-In this step, it will ask us what type of account we want to configure.
-We will have to choose if we want to configure the account with the IMAP or POP3 incoming mail protocol (above, in this manual, in the "Mail protocols" section we explain in detail the types of mail accounts that can be configured, which are the differences between them and what are the advantages and disadvantages between them).
+In this step, we will be asked what type of account we want to configure.
+We will have to choose if we want to configure the account with the incoming mail protocol IMAP or POP3 (above, in this same manual, in the section "Mail protocols" we explain in detail the types of mail account that can be configured, the differences between them and the advantages and disadvantages between both).

 *For our example, we are going to configure the account in IMAP:

-We remember that from SWPanel you will not be able to see the information about the email account password, because in compliance with ISO 27001, the LOPD and the RGPD, we do not store or provide personal codes, as well as we do not have access to the Email account keys we don't even provide them.
+***We remind you that from SWPanel you will not be able to see the information about the password of the email account, because in compliance with ISO 27001, the LOPD and the RGPD, we do not store or provide personal passwords, and we do not have access to the passwords of email accounts, much less provide them.

-In the next step, it will ask us to confirm the incoming server settings.
+In the next step, we will be asked to confirm the incoming server settings.

-At this time it is very important to make sure that the name of the incoming mail server is correctly indicated.
-Otherwise, we must modify it to correspond to the specific configuration of our email account.
+At this point it is very important to make sure that the name of the incoming mail server is correctly indicated.
+If not, we will have to modify it so that it corresponds to the specific configuration of our mail account.

-In turn, we must make sure that the type of security we configure is "STARTTLS (accept all certificates)".
-We must specify this so that we do not get a Google alert detecting "third-party certificates".
+In turn, we must make sure that the type of security that we configure is "STARTTLS (accept all certificates)".
+This must be specified so that we do not get a Google alert detecting "third party certificates".

-If we do not select the manual configuration option, it is possible that during the automatic configuration of the mail manager an alert about "The certificate is not valid" will appear.
-Although the error appears, the certificate issued from SWHosting is valid and works correctly.
+If we do not select the manual configuration option, it is possible that during the automatic configuration of the mail manager we get an alert about "The certificate is not valid".
+Although the error is displayed, the certificate issued from SWHosting is valid and works correctly.
 However, Gmail has its own certificate verification system, so the corresponding certificate must be specified.
-We are going to configure the mail manager to accept our own certificate.
+Let's configure the mail manager to accept our own certificate.

-You will then ask us to select account preferences and options.
-In this step, you will have to choose what settings and preferences you need.
+Next, you will be prompted to select the account preferences and options.
+In this step, you will need to choose the settings and preferences you need.

-Finally, we will get a warning message of "Account configured" and we must click on "Next" to exit the wizard:
+Finally, we will see a message warning us of "Account configured" and we will have to click on "Next" to exit the wizard: